-- Grants for the Individual Awards will be paid in portions directly to the recipients. - Please provide a detailed outline of the proposed budget, the necessary motivation and disclosure of other sources of funding in the section provided at the end of the application form.
-Without this information, the application will not be considered. - Grants for an Institutional Award will be paid as a lump sum directly to the institution or to an affiliated, registered trust or a public benefit organisation (PBO). - Grants for the Distinguished Visitor Awards will be paid to the institution applying for the visitor's grant, to the institution where the requested visitor works, or to a registered trust or PBO associated with these institutions. - The Distinguished Visitor Award may be used to cover salary-related costs up to R5,000 and for logistical arrangements such as travel and accommodation. - Payments cannot be made into provincial or local government bank accounts. - If a multi-year grant is approved, the amount of funding will be at the discretion of the Discovery Foundation. - If a multi-year grant is awarded, payments will be made in portions subject to certain conditions being met.
+- Grants for the Individual Awards will be paid in portions directly to the recipients. - Grants for an Institutional Award will be paid as a lump sum directly to the institution or to an affiliated, registered trust or a public benefit organisation (PBO). - Grants for the Distinguished Visitor Awards will be paid to the institution applying for the visitor's grant, to the institution where the requested visitor works, or to a registered trust or PBO associated with these institutions. - The Distinguished Visitor Award may be used to cover salary-related costs up to R5,000 and for logistical arrangements such as travel and accommodation. - Payments cannot be made into provincial or local government bank accounts. - If a multi-year grant is approved, the amount of funding will be at the discretion of the Discovery Foundation. - If a multi-year grant is awarded, payments will be made in portions subject to certain conditions being met.

-Reporting
+Reporting •